 Cons

-- Battery life not very good
+- Battery life is not very good

 2. Alienware m17 R4

-Dell Alienware m17 R4 gaming laptop is a powerful device with a stylish chassis.
-It can easily power the AAA game times without any compromises, and it is the best gaming laptop that you can buy when looking for the best gaming option–that means the price probably will turn a few gamers off.
+The Dell Alienware m17 R4 gaming laptop is a powerful device with a stylish chassis.
+It can easily power the AAA game times without any compromises, and it is the best gaming laptop you can buy when looking for the best gaming option–that means the price probably will turn a few gamers off.

-Dell Alienware m17 R4 machine comes with Windows 10 and 17.30” display that has a resolution of 1920 x 1080 pixels.
+Dell Alienware m17 R4 machine comes with Windows 10 and 17.30” display with 1920 x 1080 pixels.
 It’s powered by a Core i7 processor & comes with 16 GB RAM.
 Alienware m17 packs 256 GB of the SSD storage.

 Pros